Joshua Kiesel, a company member of Kansas City Ballet, has been dreaming about competing on the international stage since he was ten years old.

 Putting together six routines is impressive.
 Did any one of those routines stand out as particularly meaningful to you?

-Yeah, I would say in the second round I did a contemporary called Lacrimosa that was handed down from my coach, Parrish Maynard.
+Yeah, I would say in the second round I did a contemporary called Lacrymosa that was choreographed by Edward Stierle and staged by my coach Parrish Maynard.
 The piece is about his friend who got AIDS during the AIDS epidemic and died.
 It’s a very sorrowful piece to Mozart’s Requiem, and it’s very emotional music and dance.
 I went to the competition, and I didn’t really know what exactly to expect.
 Obviously, everybody wants to win there—and honestly, it was on my mind, but I just wanted to get to round two just so I could do that piece.
 To be able to do it and to have that help me achieve this goal of placing at an international competition is really meaningful.

 This interview was lightly edited for content and clarity.